Born: December 31, 1943

 In the latter half of the 1990s, Kingsley continued to embrace a variety of eclectic roles, with turns as the Fool in the 1996 film adaptation of Twelfth Night, and the barbarous barber in The Tale of Sweeney Todd (1998).
 Kingsley also took Broadway by storm with his one-man show Edward Kean, which was directed by his wife Alison Sutcliffe.

 In 2002, he earned his third Oscar nomination (second for Best Actor) for his performance in Sexy Beast (2001).
 He was knighted by Queen Elizabeth in 2001.
 In 2004, he was nominated for both a Golden Globe and an Oscar for his outstanding performance in House of Sand and Fog(2003).
 He continues to earn award nominations with critically acclaimed performances in films such as You Kill Me (2007) and the TV movie Mrs. Harris (2005).
 Although Kingsley usually does serious roles, he took on comedy when he signed on to play a part in the Sacha Baron Cohen film The Dictator (2012).
-He starred in Exodus: Gods and Kings (2014) and more recently, in Self/less (2015) and The Walk (2015).
-He also provided the voice of Bagheera in The Jungle Book (2016).
+He starred in Exodus: Gods and Kings (2014) and The Walk (2015), then provided the voice of Bagheera in The Jungle Book (2016).
+Most recently, he played a United Nations undersecretary in the thriller Backstabbing for Beginners (2018).

 Ben has four children: two with his first wife, Angela Morant (1966 to 1972) and two with his second wife, Alison Sutcliffe (1978 to 1992).
 He is divorced from third wife, Alexandra Christmann.